mttgdd/open-radvlad/README.md

 # Open-RadVLAD: Fast and Robust Radar Place Recognition

-This is an open implementation and benchmark from the paper at
+This is an open implementation and benchmark from the paper

 **Open-RadVLAD: Fast and Robust Radar Place Recognition**
 M. Gadd and P. Newman <br>